Open Source · MIT Licensed

 • Vector stores & data platforms

 Your data stays where it is.
-ACP orchestrates access — it doesn't own the data layer.
+ACP orchestrates access.
+It does not own the data layer.

 Out of the box